OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

-# Northwind Gourmet Food Company Comprehensive Data Analysis Project
+# Comprehensive Data Analysis Project for a Gourmet Food Company - Northwind

 ## Table of Contents